YC alum Modern Health, a startup focused on emotional wellbeing, gets $2.26M seed funding

 Modern Health, a Y Combinator alum, announced today that it has raised $2.26 million in seed funding for hiring, accelerating the development of its healthcare platform and growing its network of therapists, coaches and other providers.
 Offered as a benefit by companies, Modern Health’s services are meant to improve employee well-being and retention rates.
 The round was led by Afore, with participation from Social Capital, Precursor Ventures, Merus Capital, Maschmeyer Group Ventures, Y Combinator and angel investors.

-Friedensohn, Modern Health’s chief executive officer, says six employers currently offer its platform, which includes services like counseling and career and financial coaching.
-One thing the startup is especially proud of is the fact that Modern Health’s team is currently all female and Friedensohn wants to parlay their point of view into services that address issues affecting women.
+Friedensohn, Modern Health’s chief executive officer, says several employers have already signed up for its platform, which includes services like counseling and career and financial coaching.
+One of its newest customers, human resources startup Gusto, hit a 43% utilization rate of its services, including connecting employees to coaches and therapists, among registered users just four days after it began offering the platform.

+The startup is especially proud of the fact that Modern Health’s team is currently all female and Friedensohn wants to parlay their points of view into services that address issues affecting women.
 For example, the platform already works with providers who specialize in postpartum depression and infertility.

 “People don’t talk about what working moms are dealing with and countless things like that,” says Friedensohn, who previously worked at health tech companies Keas and Collective Health.
 “People don’t want to talk about it because they are worried it will jeopardize their careers, but it makes a difference.”